cometscome/HPhiJulia.jl/README.md

 # Examples

-## Heisenberg on a 2D square lattice
+## Heisenberg model on a 2D square lattice

 ```julia
 using HPhiJulia